ALL PARTICIPANTS MUST STAY 6-FEET APART.

 Weather permitting, call 520-456-9020 if weather is questionable.

 NO CLASSES ARE SCHEDULED AT THIS TIME.
-CLASSES MIGHT CONTINUE IN SEPTEMBER.
+CLASSES MIGHT BEGIN IN MAY.

 CLASSES: $80, 4 WEEKS (1.5 hour classes)